nalbion/serverless-plugin-encrypted/README.md

 Note: The original values in the provider and functions will be discarded. ie `functions.my-function.environment.SECRET_PASSWORD` has been set to `${self:custom.encrypted.SECRET_PASSWORD}` in the example above, but it could be anything really, although it is a recommended convention.

+When the plugin creates the KMS key, a policy will be created for it which allows:

+ - the account root user to manage the key
+ - anybody to encrypt